SimenWO/SimenWo/README.md

 ### Hello, folks! 👋

-My name is Simen Østensnen and i'm working as a cloud enginmeer.
-I'm from Norway and currently working at TietoEvry.
+My name is Simen Østensen and i'm working as a Cloud Engineer.

+- 🇳🇴 I'm from Norway
+- 👔 Working at Devoteam M Cloud
+- 🧑🏽‍💻 Current role: Senior Cloud & DevOps Engineer
+- 🌱 Currently learning more about GitHub Actions
+- ☁️ My speciality are Azure and IaC with Bicep
+- 📫 How to reach me: simen.ostensen@gmail.com

 ### 🔭 Currently working on